JoeStrout/minibasic/DOCUMENTATION.md

 | RENUMBER _from_ - _to_ TO _newStart_ \[STEP _step_\] | renumber lines in the range _from_ to _to_, so that they now start at _newStart_ and increment by _step_ |
 | RUN | reset DATA pointers and all variables, then run the current program from the beginning |
 | SAVE \[_path_\] | save the current program to _path_ relative to the current directory (`.bas` extension may be omitted); if _path_ is omitted, saves to the previous program path, if any |

+## Special Topics

+### Graphics

+MiniBASIC features a high-resolution, 960x640 pixel full-color graphics display layer under the text layer.

+Please see the program **demo/drawing** for examples of how to use the drawing commands (PLOT, LINE, RECT, ELLIPSE, POLY, and IMAGE).

+### Sound

+MiniBASIC supports a sophisticated synthesized sound system, including four different waveforms, and the ability to interpolate pitch and/or volume over the course of a sound.
+All sounds are played asynchronously.

+Please see the program **demo/sounds** for examples showing use of the SOUND command.

+### File I/O

+To write data to disk, follow these steps:

+1. Open the file with a command like `OPEN n, 1, "path/to/file.txt"`.  _n_ here is any nonzero number that is not already in use for some other open file.
+The second parameter, 1, is equivalent to "w" and means to clear the file (if it exists) and prepare it for writing.
+You may also specify `"a"` to append to the end of a file, or some other mode listed [here](https://miniscript.org/wiki/File.open).
+2. Write to the file with `PRINT# n, "some data"`.
+This version of the `PRINT` command uses all the same syntax and rules as normal `PRINT`, but its output is directed to file _n_ instead of to the screen.
+3. Close the file with `CLOSE n`.

+To read data from disk, follow these steps:

+1. Open the file with a command like `OPEN n, 0, "path/to/file.txt"`.
+Again, _n_ is any nonzero number that is not already in use for some other open file.
+The second parameter, 0, means to open the file in "r" (read) mode; you may also use other modes listed [here](https://miniscript.org/wiki/File.open).
+2. Read from the file with a command like `INPUT# n, A$`.
+This `INPUT#` command is just like the standard `INPUT` command, except that any prompt string is ignored, and input is read from the file rather than from the console.
+Note that both end-of-file and a blank line will store "" in the given string variable.
+OR,
+3. Read a single character from the file with a command like `GET# n, A$`.
+If we are at end-of-file, then GET# stores empty string into the given string variable.
+If given a numeric variable, then at the end of file the value stored is -1.
+4. Close the file with `CLOSE n`.